 The premium is the fixed amount that you pay to the insurance company, usually every month, quarterly or semi-annually.
-Depending on your insurance plan, regularly paying your premium may give you access to preventive care with no deductible, copayment or coinsurance.
+You pay this even if you don't use any healthcare services.
+By paying this, you have access to preventive care with no deductible, copayment, or coinsurance.